• Documentary

 • About

-Dominique Hessert Owens is an award winning Cinematographer and Producer based in Los Angeles.
+Dominique Hessert Owens is an award winning Cinematographer and Producer based in New England.
 She is best known for her vérité work in character driven documentary films.

 Intimate storytelling is what first drew Dominique to visual storytelling.
 With a background in photojournalism, cinematography captured her early on in her career working as a video producer at the start-up media company Ozy Media, where she pitched, produced, shot and edited the company’s first video series Life, Interrupted, winning the company its first Webby.